SynteLang/SynteLang/README.md

 **YouTube:**
 > [Syntə Lang Channel](https://www.youtube.com/channel/UCRj9_B6P9T0bQSwCL3yOkyw)

+**Features:**
+>Audio synthesis
+Wav playback
+Mouse control
+Telemetry / code display
+Anything can be connected to anything else within a listing
+Feedback permitted (see above)
+Groups of operators can be defined, named and instantiated as functions (extensible)
+Useful predefined functions
+Built-in synchronisation operators

 This work and associated code is licensed for non-commercial use, see associated [`licence.md`](https://github.com/SynteLang/SynteLang/blob/main/licence.md) file
 © 2022

-For now this document also serves as an (incomplete) specification of the syntə language and may be viewed as a paper on the topic.
+For now this document also serves as a specification of the syntə language and may be viewed as a paper on the topic.

 This document has been written to be accessible to the widest audience as a deliberate aim.
 Some prior knowledge of unix-like sytems and sound synthesis will be useful, and you can build up some knowledge about them alongside this document.
 Syntə is designed to be both capable as a serious sonic tool and a good entry point for beginners, although inevitably there is a tradeoff and so some patience and learning may be required if you are starting from scratch.

 The ◊ symbol indicates a sentence or section that may need updating in future.

-Note on synthesis and levels:
-The design of Syntə has from inception included sufficient control of sound levels as a core aim.
-The open possibilities of Syntə are deliberately constrained in two main ways.
-A limiter is built-in to the sound engine, which controls levels on a frequency dependent basis.
-Also, listings can use the `mix` function to set a reasonable level based on simple heuristics that follow a similar principle to the limiter.
-The upper limit of potential hearing damage is defined by the capabilities of your sound playback system - the amplifier(s) and speakers; however, we have applied our best efforts to ensure loud frequencies do not leave Syntə.
-More details in the Sound Engine section below.

 <a name="top"></a>
 -------------------------------------------------------------------------------------